saloonphp/xml-wrangler/.github/README.md

 </div>

-XML Wrangler is a minimalist PHP library designed to make reading and writing XML easy.
+XML Wrangler is a simplistic PHP library designed to make reading and writing XML easy.
 XML Wrangler has been built with developer experience in mind - you can read any type of XML file, even with complex namespaces and even large XML files.
 It will also throw exceptions if the XML is invalid!

-You can use the table of contents button in the top left to find a section quickly.

 ## Installation
 XML Wrangler is installed via Composer.